pkmital/CADL/session-0/README.md

 # CUDA/GPU instructions

 Note that I have not provided instructions on getting setup w/ CUDA as it is beyond the scope of this course!
 If you are interested in using GPU acceleration, I highly recommend using Ubuntu Linux and setting up a machine on [Nimbix](https://www.nimbix.net) or [Amazon EC2](https://aws.amazon.com/ec2/
 ) using the instructions here: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md#optional-install-cuda-gpus-on-linux.
+If you're using Nimbix, you can skip the install process as there is already a machine pre-installed w/ Tensorflow.
+Similarly, for Amazon EC2, there are many existing "images" of machines that have Tensorflow already installed.

 <a name="using-notebook"></a>
 # Using Notebook